telerik/xaml-docs/controls/radpdfviewer/features/find.md

     End If
 {{endregion}}

-## TextSearchOptions
+### TextSearchOptions

-The **TextSearchOptions** class holds all possible search options when invoking finding.
+The **TextSearchOptions** class holds all possible search options when invoking one of the Find methods.
 The class has various constructors that can be used depending on the necessities.
 Their main difference is they are receiving different amount of parameters according to the selected options.
 * **TextSearchOptions(bool caseSensitive)**
 * **TextSearchOptions(bool caseSensitive, bool useRegularExpression)**
 * **TextSearchOptions(bool caseSensitive, bool useRegularExpression, bool wholeWordsOnly)**